 Desktop Underwriter® ("DU") is a proprietary automated underwriting system that evaluates mortgage delinquency risk and arrives at an underwriting recommendation by performing a comprehensive examination of the primary and contributory risk factors in a mortgage application.
 DU analyzes the information in the loan case file to reach an overall credit risk assessment to determine eligibility for delivery to us.
 We grant a limited waiver of certain underwriting representations and warranties to a loan seller that sells an eligible mortgage underwritten with DU, provided the seller also complies with specific requirements for DU loans outlined in the Selling Guide.
-Approximately 87.68% of the Reference Obligations by the Cut-off Date Balance were underwritten using DU.
+Approximately 90.0% of the Reference Obligations in Loan Group 1 (by Loan Group 1 Cut-off Date Balance) and 92.0% of the Reference Obligations in Loan Group 2 (by Loan Group 2 Cut-off Date Balance) of the Reference Obligations were underwritten using DU.